-AWS EC2 instances are broadly classified in the following 5 categories:
+AWS EC2 instances are broadly classified into the following 5 categories:

 The most common and popular type of EC2 instance that is used for most web applications with a consistent workload.

-This instance type is designed for highly computer-intensive applications - that require high performance web servers – such as real-time applications and scientific modelling.
+This instance type is designed for highly computer-intensive applications - that require high-performance web servers – such as real-time applications and scientific modeling.